jcurlier/blackout-maze/README.md

 # Blackout Maze

 This repository is a solution to the Elastic Path Developer Challenge using Electron.
-The solution was developped many years ago and was now ported to Electron.
+The solution was developped many years ago and was  ported to Electron early 2017.

 ![solution](https://github.com/jcurlier/blackout-maze/blob/master/solution.png)